 The Australian Institute of Marine Science (AIMS) is Australia’s tropical marine research agency.
 AIMS plays a pivotal role in providing large-scale, long-term and world-class research that helps governments, industry and the wider community to make informed decisions about the management of Australia’s marine estate.
 The Australian Institute of Marine Science's National Sea Simulator (SeaSim) is a world-class marine research aquarium facility for tropical marine organisms in which scientists can conduct cutting-edge research not previously possible in Australia.
 Members of the public are invited to join a free tour of their Cape Ferguson facility every Friday between March and November.
 Tours begin at 9.30am and end at approximately 11.45am.
 They include presentations on AIMS’ current research and a guided walk around the facilities, including a tour of the ‘world’s smartest aquarium’, the National Sea Simulator.
 Numbers are limited.
 Bookings are essential and close at 4pm on the Wednesday before the tour.
 Sturdy, closed footwear and a hat to protect against the sun are required.
 They also advise you to bring drinking water.
 A lunch is available for guests to purchase at the cafe after the tour.
 Please inform reception if you intend on staying for lunch when booking.

 Billabong Sanctuary offers Australia’s Best Interactive Wildlife Experience!
-Located just 20 minutes south of Townsville on the Bruce Highway, they feature native animals in natural habitats of eucalypt forest, rainforest and wetlands.
-As a small boutique park we specialize in memorable personal experiences: Cuddle a koala, pat a wombat, pose with a python, pat a dingo, and feed the cassowaries.
+Located just 20 minutes south of Townsville on Highway 1A , Queensland, it features native animals in natural habitats of eucalypt forest, rainforest and wetlands.
+As a small boutique park, it specialises in memorable personal experiences.
+Get up close to a koala, pat a wombat, pose with a parrot, pat a dingo, and feed the cassowaries.
 You could even hold a baby saltwater crocodile!
-Free-ranging kangaroos will hop up for a pat.
+There are three walk-through enclosures where kangaroos and pademelons will hop up for a pat.
 Most interactive experiences are free-of-charge and you can use your own camera to capture the moment.
-They are one of the few places in the country where you can hold a koala for a souvenir photo!
-This dream-come true experience takes place twice a day, morning and afternoon, so you won’t miss out.
-Twice-daily croc-feeding shows are thrilling to watch, as these mighty reptiles power out of the water to snatch their food.
-Throughout the day friendly Rangers present dynamic and impassioned talks, which are both inspiring and entertaining.
-Our focus on conservation has earned us Advanced Ecotourism Accreditation.
+Throughout the day friendly Rangers present dynamic and impassioned wildlife talks, which are both inspiring and entertaining.
+Daily croc-feeding shows are thrilling to watch, as these mighty reptiles power out of the water to snatch their food.
+The focus on conservation has earned Billabong Sanctuary Advanced Ecotourism Accreditation.

 If your interests include machinery or history, make sure you visit the Brandon Heritage Precinct.
 With plenty on display, the complex is the base of the Burdekin Machine Preservationists.
 This group of machinery enthusiasts are happy to welcome visitors to view their collection of machinery, tractors and other relevant items of interest.
 The Brandon Heritage Precinct contains a Workshop area, Steam Shed and Blacksmith Shop and displays a collection of machinery that was used in the Burdekin District.
 The Burdekin Machine Preservationists have completed their restoration project of a 1910 Marshall C Class Tractor.
 This tractor, which is on display at the complex, is the only one of its class left in the world.
 Tours can be taken through the complex on Mondays between 9am and 4pm when the Burdekin Machine Preservationists are in attendance.
 Suggested entry is gold coin donation.
 They have a wealth of mechanical knowledge, so feel free to ask lots of questions.